painting a room

 2. Using a hairdryer, blow warm air onto the painter’s tape.
 Wait until the tape is warm but not hot.

-3. Gently pull off the tape
+3. Gently remove the tape.

 27. Scoop Up Spills and Pick Up Floor Covers